When replacing windows or doors, people can often overlook the various types of glass used in product construction.

 This type of glass is textured or patterned after manufacture using a variety of etching or sandblasting techniques.
 Designs can also be 'imprinted' into the heated glass using patterned rollers or etched with acidic chemicals.
 Frosted glass panels admit plenty of natural light but obscure the view by limiting the transparency.
 They are frequently used on bathroom windows or areas that require light and privacy.
 The decorative patterns are useful for special features like glass door panels or statement windows.

-This is not really a type of glass, as pretty much any glass can be used in panels that are double-glazed or triple-glazed.
+This is not really a type of glass, as pretty much any glass can be used in double-glazed or triple-glazed panels.
 Panes of glass are sandwiched in layers with spaces filled with an inert gas such as argon.
 Panels sometimes include a desiccant to prevent condensation from forming between the panes.
 Double and triple-glazed units are thermally efficient and create a noise barrier.

 Disclaimer